What is a DNS Server?

 There are two immediate actions you can take to optimize your DNS server.
 The first of these is to switch from your ISP to a dedicated DNS provider.
 DNS speeds aren’t usually your ISP’s top priority, although they certainly are for DNS providers, so this could result in a noticeable change in your Internet speeds.

 The second thing you can do is to make sure your devices are set to the correct DNS server settings.
-If you need specific advice on how to do this for different devices and operating systems, this DNS guide provides step-by-step instructions.

 How do I fix a DNS server problem?

 If you’re experiencing Internet problems and have determined that your DNS server is at fault, figuring out how to resolve the issue can require some investigation.
 The most effective way to do this is to think about every step of the DNS process (root name server, top-level domain server, etc.) and go through each one using the BIND dig command and other tools.